han-yaeger/yaeger-tutorial/README.md

 # Creating your first Yaeger Game

 We are going to create a game that consists of three **Scenes**.
-A Title Scene, a Level Scene and a Game Over Scene.
+A Title Scene, a GameLevel Scene and a Game Over Scene.
 The Game itself will be about a fish called Hanny, that swims in the ocean and tries to pop air bubbles.
 Sadly most bubbles contain a poisonous gas and popping to many of those kills Hanny.
 But not only Hanny swims in the Ocean, but also an evil Shark.
 If he gets his hands on Hanny, Hanny gets eaten.